calcite/waitabit/README.rst

 The system has a screen-saver/session timeout option which would dim the dashboard and erase the queue after a selected time, to prevent screen burn-in.
 Screen-saver can be also enabled manually from the UI.
+Any new call input deactivates the screen-saver.

 Requirements
 ------------